cwendorf/cwendorf/teaching/GradingRubricExplanation.md

 - Unacceptable – Performance does not meet the quality expectations for the task
 - Problematic – Performance meets low quality expectations for the task
 - Satisfactory – Performance meets normal quality expectations for the task
-- Comendable – Performance meets high quality expectations for the task
+- Commendable – Performance meets high quality expectations for the task

 ## The Criteria as Applied to Different Tasks